Commas and periods are the most frequently used punctuation marks. Commas customarily indicate a brief pause; they're not as final as periods.

 Example: You may be required to bring many items, e.g., sleeping bags, pans, and warm clothing.

-Rule 16a.
-Commas should precede the term etc. and enclose it if it is placed midsentence.
+Rule 16b.
+A comma should precede the term etc. Many authorities also recommend a comma after etc. when it is placed midsentence.

 Example: Sleeping bags, pans, warm clothing, etc., are in the tent.